AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/13-file-format.md

 ## v8.4.0
 ### Input
 In file **settings/generaldata.ini**, in existing section `output`, add property `result-format` [str].
-Default value = `files`.
+Default value = `txt-files`.
 If this property is set to `zip`, all results are written into a single zip archive, instead of multiple files.

 ### Output
 If property `output/result-format` is set to `zip`, all results are stored in a single archive.
 The hierarchy within this archive remains identical, for example **economy/mc-all/areas/**.
+Otherwise, txt files are created like in previous versions.

 ## v8.3.0
 ### Input